The new Mazda Skyactiv-X compressed ignition petrol engine is said to be 30 percent more fuel efficient; will be commercially used from 2019

-On the back of the announcement that Mazda would partner Toyota to develop electric vehicle technology and build an over a billion dollar plant in the United States, the research and development head for the brand Kiyoshi Fujiwara said it is essential to pursue the ideal internal combustion engine.
-He reiterated that despite the future is electric, IC engines come as the first priority and we certainly appreciate his bold statement.
+Mazda will partner Toyota to develop electric vehicle technology and build an over-a-billion dollar plant in the United States.
+The research and development head for the brand, Kiyoshi Fujiwara, said earlier that it is essential to pursue the ideal internal combustion engine.
+He reiterated that despite the future is electric, IC engines come as the first priority and we certainly appreciated his bold statement.

 Dubbed as the Mazda Skyactiv-X, it would become the world’s first commercially used petrol engine incorporating compression ignition technique.
 The ground-breaking technology is said to create an upper hand over Mazda’s competitors like General Motors and Daimler who have worked on several iterations of similar type for decades.